pinout-xyz/Pinout.xyz/src/de/translate/emlid-navio2.md

 Navio2 eliminates the need for multiple on-board controllers making development easier and increasing robustness.
 It extends connectivity and allows control of all kinds of moving robots: cars, boats, multirotors, planes.

 For accurate knowledge of position and orientation Navio2 is equipped with double IMU and GPS/Glonass/Beidou receiver.
-PWM, ADC, SBUS and PPM are integrated in Linux sysfs via the on-board RC I/O co-processor (communicating over SPI1 bus), allowing easy access from any programming language.
+PWM, ADC, SBUS and PPM are integrated in Linux sysfs via the on-board RC I/O co-processor, allowing easy access from any programming language.

 Features: